BVlad917/telekom-press-releases-rag/README.md

 ### Main app
 1. **Please provide your OpenAI API key in the `constants.py` file from the project root, as the `OPENAI_KEY` variable.** We could also set this as an evironment variable but at this stage this simple solution is sufficient.
-2. Once in the project root, run this command: `docker-compose up --build -d`.
+2. Once in the project root, run this command: `docker-compose up --build`.
 This will do 3 things, in order:
     - Start the PostgreSQL client
     - Create the databse if it doesn't exist
     - Start the streamlit app.
 It can be accessed locally: http://localhost:8501/